yazz/VisualJS/README.md

-### What is JS Creator's killer feature?
+### What is JSql's killer feature?

-JS Creator's killer feature is being able to build simple internal business apps fast
+JSql's killer feature is being able to build simple internal business apps fast.
+It enables this by allowing all apps to be made with our drag and drop editor and the Javascript and SQL scripting language

-### Is there commercial support for JS Creator?
+### Is there commercial support for JSql?
 If you require commercial support then please go to http://dannea.com